 Piezoelectric tubes are thin-walled cylinders lined with electrodes that can achieve axial displacement (changes in length) or radial displacement (changes in diameters).
 Most piezoelectric tubes are radially polarized, containing one or several separate electrodes on the internal wall and several separate electrodes lining the external wall, depending on the intended application.
 There are three main configurations of piezoelectric tubes with either plain electrodes, split electrodes, or striped electrodes, which all achieve displacement in vertical, radial, and circumferential directions.
 The piezo tube will contract or expand radially and axially as soon as a voltage is applied.
 In piezo tube scanners, lateral deflection of the tube tip is also possible by using striped or segmented outer electrodes to generate axial and XY displacement.
 The direction of displacement depends on the placement of electrodes along the piezo tube actuator, in conjunction with the direction of polarization and the application of the voltage.
 One end of the piezoelectric tube is fixed, while the piezo tube body is responsible for deflection.
 Axial elongation and radial expansions are achievable with piezoelectric tube actuators, sensors, and transducers.

+Piezo tubes can be configured with vertically segmented, horizontally segmented, or wrap around electrodes, depending on the desired result of the piezoelectric tube.
 In general, there are two different manufacturing processes to make the piezo tubes.
 Piezoelectric tubes with relatively large inner and outer diameters can be casted and achieve necessary tolerances through machining.
 Piezo tubes with a small inner diameter and/or a large length to diameter ratio has to be extruded.

 - Microdosing , nanodosing, and ultrasound equipment